 If you need help to pay bills or other costs while awaiting your claim for Universal Credit you may be able to get an advance of Universal Credit.
 For more information see gov.uk/guidance/universal-credit-advances

-Service personnel will need to speak to their Unit HR Administrators to confirm their new eligibility to any military allowances.
+Service personnel will need to speak to their unit admin team to confirm their new eligibility to any military allowances.

 The Armed Forces Pension can be the biggest asset in the divorce, so it is important this is settled before the divorce is finalised; it will be very difficult to access the pension after the Decree Absolute.